Norfolk Record Society’s Prize for Young Researchers

 The Jane Thistlethwaite Arts Travel Bursary is open to all staff and volunteers of Norwich Museum Service and PHD students at UEA.
 There is no age or experience limitation.
 The decision of the committee is final.
 Failure to produce work, receipts or presentation, will result in withdrawal of funding, which is paid on completion of research project.

-The Raymond and Claire Frostick Scholarship shall be awarded to a student studying for a Taught or Research Masters course offered by the School of History, primarily relating to East Anglia and study under the Centre of East Anglian Studies.
-The Scholarship shall contribute £3,000 to either the recipient's full course fees or provide support for travel expenses related to the course.
+The Raymond and Claire Frostick Award shall be granted to a student studying for a Taught or Research Masters course offered by the School of History, primarily relating to East Anglia and study under the Centre of East Anglian Studies.
+Applications are submitted to the panel in January in the form of a budget outline and 500 word proposal for the research project with successful applicants being notified in February.